 We note that a credit file describes your credit history, not simply your current debts.
-Information about a bankruptcy that has been discharged or a default that has subsequently been paid in full can continue to be reported on your credit file, provided it is updated to reflect the later developments, as it remains an accurate statement of those historical events.
+Information about a bankruptcy that has been discharged or a default that has subsequently been paid in full can continue to be reported on your credit file provided it is updated to reflect the later developments, as it remains an accurate statement of those historical events.

 Under our complaints procedure:

-We will acknowledge your complaint in writing within 5 working days of receipt, unless it has been resolved to your satisfaction within that period.
+- We will acknowledge your complaint in writing within 5 working days of receipt, unless it has been resolved to your satisfaction within that period.

-If your complaint is not resolved to your satisfaction, you may choose to complain to the Privacy Commissioner who has statutory powers to investigate the matter.
+If you have used our complaints procedure and are not satisfied with our resolution you may provide us further information to consider, or you may choose to complain to the Privacy Commissioner who has statutory powers to investigate the matter.
 Some cases that cannot be settled can be taken to the Human Rights Review Tribunal.